edgarwilliamnelson/SENG265A3/README.md

 Seeking to improve the efficiency of the program I implemented a hashtable data structure (wordHashTable.c) in C99 and was able to improve the runtime of the program from quadratic to linear.

 Once the requisite data structures had been written the implementation was very straightforward.
-The algorithm proceeds in four steps:
+The algorithm proceeds in three steps:

 1) Parse the file of words to be excluded and store them in a HashTable (being used as a set in this circumstance).